aloneunknown29/aloneunknown29/README.md

 - 👋 Hi, I’m @aloneunknown29
-- 👀 I’m interested in doin your mom
+- 👀 I’m interested game dev
-- 🌱 I’m currently learning game dev. discord bot dev. minecraft plugins
+- 🌱 I’m currently learning game dev and discord bot dev.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing at the moment but I may be intrested if you contact me.
-- 📫 How to reach me : fuck you
+- 📫 How to reach me :
+- discord: AloneUnknown#3059

 <!---
 aloneunknown29/aloneunknown29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.